MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm/alm-connection.md

 }
 ```
 The above example contains placeholders:
-- ENVIRONMENT_ID_URL: It is environment id url.
+- ENVIRONMENT_ID_URL: It is environment id, with all separator removed, and the last character separated by a dot.
+(Example: 41a2170d78d5ebfd8c7ec78fe561c67.c)
 - ENVIRONMENT_ID: The environment id.
 - CONNECTION_ID: It will be the connection id use to create the connection.
 It need to be a valid Guid.
+(You can use the `New-Guid` PowerShell command).
 - MACHINE_ACCOUNT: The username of the account used to open a Windows session.
 - MACHINE_PASSWORD: The password the account.
-- GROUP_ID: The machine or groupe id we want to create the connection for.
+- GROUP_ID:The group id we want to create the connection for.
+Please refer to the section above to get this value.

-Once the request is completed, note the connection id that you use above, we will use it in the next step.
+Once the request is completed, save the connection id that you use above, we will use it in the next step.

 ### Next
 - [Pre-populate connection references for automated deployment](/power-platform/alm/conn-ref-env-variables-build-tools)